Pen20/mobile-app-fullstack/mobile/README.md

 ## Get a fresh project

-When you're ready, run:
+When ready, run:

 ```bash
 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+This command will move the starter code to the **app-example** directory and create a blank **app** directory where we can start developing.

 ## Learn more